kevinbluett/kev.sh/devices.md

 ---
-layout: post
+layout: post-small-feature
 permalink: /ble-devices/index.html
-title: About the Theme
+title: BLE Devices Nov '14
-description: Balzac is a new, fluid & responsive theme for Jekyll (and AnchorCMS).
-It's gloriously beautiful and suited to long form.
-Built on a SCSS foundation, it's organized and awesome.
+description: The speed at which the BLE device market is growing is almost ridciolous.
+Quite a number of the below devices were not even available a month ago.
+Here we attempt review of cost and information on the chipsets used.
 tags: [about, Jekyll, theme, responsive]
 image:
-  feature: soft-trees.jpg
+  feature: water.jpg
 ---

 The purpose of this page is not to provide a complete and comprehensive list of all BLE and BLE compatible devices, but to explore the hardware behind a majority for the purposes of my final year project.